Department’s curriculum encompasses:

 In 2012, the following visiting artists taught in the program: Tracey Emin (England), Renata Lucas (Brazil), Santiago Sierra (Spain), and Franz Ackermann (Germany).
 Visiting curators were Sofía Hernández Chong-Cuy (United States/Mexico), Ariel Jiménez (Venezuela), and Paulo Hernkenhoff (Brazil).

 In 2013, we were visited by curators Cuauhtémoc Medina (Mexico), Chus Martínez (Spain/USA), Manuela Moscoso (Ecuador/Brazil), and Mariano Mayer (Argentina/Spain); and artists Guillaume Leblon (France), David Bestué (Spain), Yael Davids (Israel/Brazil), Adriano Costa (Brazil), Karl Holmqvist (Sweden), and Sergio Muñoz Sarmiento (USA).

-In 2014, the following curators and theorists will teach in the program: Lars Bang Larsen (Denmark), Martí Manen (Spain/Sweden), Bruce Altshuler (USA) and Raimundas Malasauskas (Lithuania/France).
+In 2014, the visiting curators and theorists that taught in the program were: Lars Bang Larsen (Denmark), Martí Manen (Spain/Sweden), Bruce Altshuler (USA) and Raimundas Malasauskas (Lithuania/France).